Christmas and New Year opening hours and pay dates

 Self-employed

-What you need to calculate your levies
+What you need to calculate your levies if you are self-employed or a contractor

-Before you can calculate your levies you need to know your:
+Before you can calculate your levies, you need to know your:

 View your current CU in MyACC for Business.
 If you don’t already have an account registering is easy, all you need is your ACC ID or IRD number.
 All of your details will be visible once you’ve logged in.